 - After gardening.

-- After playing with pets (healthy animals can carry certain harmful bacteria).
+- After playing with pets (even healthy animals can carry certain harmful bacteria).

 The simple measure of washing hands regularly and properly is known to make a big difference to the chance of developing gastroenteritis.

 You should also take extra measures when in countries which have poor sanitation.
-For example, avoid water and other drinks that may not be safe and avoid food washed in unsafe water.
+For example, avoid drinking contaminated water and other drinks that may not be safe and avoid eating food washed in unsafe water.

 Further reading and references